 Any form of racist abuse is not tolerated at this school.
-Any incidents of a racist nature will be reported to the head teacher who will investigate and record the nature of the incident and the resulting actions.
+Any incidents of a racist nature will be reported to the Executive Headteacher/ Head of Schools who will investigate and record the nature of the incident and the resulting actions on CPOMs.
 This may lead to the instigation of child protection procedures.
 Quarterly racist incident reports are submitted to LEA.